sbkashif/sbkashif.github.io/README.md

 # then open http://127.0.0.1:4000
 ```

-That's it — you need to cthe site will regenerate automatically as you edit files.
+That's it — the site will regenerate automatically as you edit files.

 ## Where content lives